Nourhan721/info-site-/README.md

 # info-site-
-Hi , this is an assigment by odin project   it's really simple node js project
+Hi , this is an assignment by odin project   it's really simple node js project